 Lenny Wilkens coached Toronto in 2000-2003 and New York in 2004-2005.
 In November 2006 Wilkens was hired as Vice Chairman of the Seattle Super Sonics ownership group and later name President of Basketball Operations.
 Wilkens resigned from the Sonics organization on July 6, 2007 at the age of 69.

 During his years as a player and coach in the NBA, Wilkens has collected one Coach of the Year Award, an NBA championship ring, two Olympic gold medals, and been named one of the top players and top ten coaches in NBA history.
-Wilkens, a member of Sigma Pi Phi fraternity, lives with his family in Medina, a Seattle, Washington suburb.
+Wilkens, a member of Sigma Pi Phi and Alpha Phi Alpha fraternities, lives with his family in Medina, a Seattle, Washington suburb.